When you are paying for an hour’s entertainment, you want to know exactly what you’re going to get, right?

 But rest assured, Magic Russ was personally trained in the art of fixing games by MI5, so the birthday child will always win the best prize, no matter how suspicious it makes the other children.

 Finally, there’s 25 minutes of high-energy party games played to the latest and best-loved pop tunes, with armfuls of fantastic prizes and giveaways throughout.

 There’s no elimination though, don’t worry.
 Nobody likes to be ‘out’ now, do they?

-None of the kids will leave empty-handed, so once the party’s over every child goes home with an endlessly entertaining Magic Russ punchball balloon, a Magic Russ Party CD, some sweets, and a postcard to remember Dave The Wonderdog by.
+None of the kids will leave empty-handed, so once the party’s over every child goes home with an endlessly entertaining Magic Russ punchball balloon, some sweets, and a postcard to remember Dave The Wonderdog by.